taroooyan/bg-wiki/NANO-MANUAL.md

 **ADDITIONAL TESTS:**

 5. To test the counter function with the sensor not connected, use a knife blade or other small piece of metal to make a brief connection between the plus and middle pins on the triple connector.
-The blue COUNT LED should light, the speaker should click softly, and the display will show counts each time the pins are touched(If the blue LED does not blink, it was probably installed with the polarity reversed.
+The blue COUNT LED should light, the speaker should click softly, and the display will show counts each time the pins are touched.
+(If the blue LED does not blink, it was probably installed with the polarity reversed.
 Another possibility is that the polarity of the diode (D1) is wrong.
-Check those, and remove and resolder them if necessary).
+Check those, and if necessary remove and solder them again.)

 6. Test the SD card:
 6a.
 Since the card is only detected at startup, switch the power off ﬁrst.